facebook Meta Pixel

 How is Epigastric Hernia Surgery Performed?

 Once the anesthesia has taken effect, small incisions are made on either side of the hernia treatment site.
-The hernia is repaired laparoscopically, which involves serpentine tools that allow Dr. Moeinolmolki to repair your hernia without opening your abdominal cavity.
+The hernia is repaired laparoscopically, which involves twisting tools that allow Dr. Moeinolmolki to repair your hernia without opening your abdominal cavity.
 The meticulous surgical techniques are performed while Dr. Moein views the results on a nearby monitor.

 Overview of Epigastric Hernia Repair Approaches

-Once bothersome symptoms or progression signs develop, elective surgical reinforcement offers definitive treatment restoring abdominal wall competency durably.
-As relatively basic envelope type protrusions, options include:
+Once bothersome symptoms or progression signs develop, elective surgical reinforcement offers definitive treatment, restoring abdominal wall competency durably.
+As relatively basic envelope-type protrusions, options include:

 Open Epigastric Hernia Repair